takomachan/umu/README.md

 ###### By keyword class message expression

-sending keyword class message 'Interval.(from:to:)' and 'Interval.(from:to:by:)'
+send keyword class message 'Interval.(from:to:)' and 'Interval.(from:to:by:)'

 ```
 umu:1> &Interval.(from:1 to:10)